jackocnr/intl-tel-input/README.md

 ```

 **isValidNumber**
 Validate the current number - [see example](http://jackocnr.com/lib/intl-tel-input/examples/gen/is-valid-number.html).
 Expects an internationally formatted number (unless `nationalMode` is enabled).
 If validation fails, you can use `getValidationError` to get more information.
 Requires the `utilsScript` option.
+Also see `getNumberType` if you want to make sure the user enters a certain type of number e.g. a mobile number.
 ```js
 var isValid = $("#mobile-number").intlTelInput("isValidNumber");
 ```